e.l.f. Beauty (NYSE:ELF) Shares Gap Down Following Analyst Downgrade

-Other analysts also recently issued research reports about the company.
-UBS Group lowered their target price on e.l.f.
-Beauty from $250.00 to $230.00 and set a “buy” rating on the stock in a research report on Friday, August 9th.
-Stifel Nicolaus lifted their target price on e.l.f.
-Beauty from $151.00 to $161.00 and gave the company a “hold” rating in a research report on Monday, July 22nd.
-Truist Financial lifted their target price on e.l.f.
-Beauty from $200.00 to $210.00 and gave the company a “buy” rating in a research report on Wednesday, May 29th.
-Robert W. Baird lifted their target price on e.l.f.
-Beauty from $230.00 to $240.00 and gave the company an “outperform” rating in a research report on Friday, August 9th.
-Finally, Canaccord Genuity Group lifted their target price on e.l.f.
-Beauty from $214.00 to $250.00 and gave the company a “buy” rating in a research report on Tuesday, June 18th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating, twelve have issued a buy rating and two have issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, e.l.f.
-Beauty presently has an average rating of “Moderate Buy” and an average target price of $211.00.
+A number of other brokerages also recently issued reports on ELF.
+UBS Group reduced their price objective on shares of e.l.f.
+Beauty from $250.00 to $230.00 and set a “buy” rating on the stock in a research note on Friday, August 9th.
+TD Cowen decreased their price objective on shares of e.l.f.
+Beauty from $235.00 to $150.00 and set a “buy” rating on the stock in a research note on Thursday, September 12th.
+Raymond James restated a “strong-buy” rating and set a $235.00 target price on shares of e.l.f.
+Beauty in a research note on Monday, July 22nd.
+Canaccord Genuity Group lifted their price target on e.l.f.
+Beauty from $214.00 to $250.00 and gave the company a “buy” rating in a research note on Tuesday, June 18th.
+Finally, Robert W. Baird upped their price objective on e.l.f.
+Beauty from $230.00 to $240.00 and gave the stock an “outperform” rating in a research report on Friday, August 9th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, twelve have given a buy rating and two have assigned a strong buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $198.80.

 Insider Buying and Selling